 $10 Admission, FREE for MOCA Members

 MOCA Tucson welcomes you to join us for a morning of mimosas and ArtNow!
-This ArtNow! will feature an in-depth conversation with artist Ali Silverstein about her current project exhibited at the museum.
+This ArtNow! will feature an in-depth conversation with artist Amir H. Fallah about his current project exhibited at the museum.